Cabinet endorses trade, Samjhauta Express suspension with India

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The federal cabinet on Friday endorsed the government’s measures on the Kashmir issue in the wake of illegal steps taken by India to change the status quo in the occupied valley.
+ISLAMABAD: The federal cabinet Friday endorsed the government's measures on the Kashmir issue in the wake of illegal steps taken by India to change status quo in the occupied valley.

 The cabinet also appreciated the statement of United Nations Secretary General Antonio Guterres in which he talked about the final settlement of the status of Jammu and Kashmir through peaceful means, in accordance with the UN charter.
 He also referred to the Simla agreement.